devon-ge/PHBS_MLF_2018/README.md

 Gray|![Raw picture](./test/example_Gray.jpg) | ![Compressed picture](./test/com_example_Gray.jpg)
 RGB|![Raw picture](./test/example_RGB.jpg) | ![Compressed picture](./test/com_example_RGB.jpg)

 * Images are divided into test sets and training sets by a certain proportion.
+In this project, both training set and test set are standardized pictures. [`images/full1`](images/full1) contains 110 training samples (standardized from [`images/full`](images/full) ). [`images/test1`](images/test1) contains 10 test samples (standardized from [`images/test`](images/test))

 ## Neural network training

+We use a complicated neural network that contains more than 10 layers.
+In the first half layers, we decompose a standardized picture into small ones (pixels decomposition).
+The minimal unit is 32 by 32 object.
+The other half layers return the original size by upsampling.
+The activation function in the hidden layers is `ReLU`.
+Below is the flowchart of how this neural network works.

 ### CNN structure